List of animals featuring external asymmetry: Invertebrates

-Fiddler crabs and hermit crabs have one claw much larger than the other, which in hermit crabs is used as a makeshift "door" to block the opening of the shell when it retracts inside...
-If a male fiddler loses its large claw, it will grow another on the opposite side after moulting.
+Fiddler crabs and hermit crabs have one claw much larger than the other, which in hermit crabs is used as a makeshift "door" to block the opening of the shell when it retracts inside.
+If a male fiddler loses its large claw, it grows another on the opposite side after molting.
 A soft abdomen is also present in a hermit crab as an asymmetrical modification due to the asymmetrical nature of the snail shells they inhabit.

 All gastropods are asymmetrical.
 This is easily seen in snails and sea snails, which have helical shells.
 At first glance slugs appear externally symmetrical, but their pneumostome (breathing hole) is always on the right side.
 The origin of asymmetry in gastropods is a subject of scientific debate.
 Other gastropods develop external asymmetry, such as Glaucus atlanticus that develops asymmetrical cerata as they mature.

 Histioteuthis is a genus of squid, commonly known as the cock-eyed squid, because in all species the right eye is normal-sized, round, blue and sunken; whereas the left eye is at least twice the diameter of the right eye, tubular, yellow-green, faces upward, and bulges out of the head.